The Private Wealth & Private Client Review: Chile

 vii Transfer pricing

 In 2012, Article 41E on transfer pricing was introduced to the ITL.
-This regulation defines terms as 'related parties', 'applicable methods', and the declaration obligations and transfer pricing adjustments.
+This regulation defines terms such as related parties and applicable methods' and the declaration obligations and transfer pricing adjustments.

 Taxpayers who carry out cross-border transactions governed by this regulation must have and keep a transfer pricing study that supports the methods applied to their transactions, available for the relevant tax authority.